justyna3773/justyna3773.github.io/index.md

 However I recommend checking out their [projects repo](https://xenova.github.io/transformers.js/) for some impressive examples, they may be fast enough and not need GPU support.

 ### Simple Transformers.js app
-I experimented with one of the examples on Transformers.js Github page: [react-translator](https://github.com/xenova/transformers.js/tree/main/examples/react-translator) to convert it to a simple question answering app.
+I experimented with one of the examples on Transformers.js Github page: [react-translator](https://github.com/xenova/transformers.js/tree/main/examples/react-translator) to convert it to a [simple question answering app](https://github.com/justyna3773/text_manipulation_transformers_js.git).
-I was impressed with how adaptable this example is, the only thing you have to change the pipeline from *translation* to *text2text-generation* to make the model generate answer instead of translating is:
+I was impressed with how adaptable this example is, the only thing you have to change the pipeline from *translation* to *text2text-generation* to make the model generate answer instead of translating is MyTranslationPipeline class in worker.js file:

 ```js
 import { pipeline } from '@xenova/transformers';